 Nevertheless, a copy of the internal structure of Project A remains intact inside this container clip, along with all of the project's clips, effects, titles and other components.
-What's more, if you double- click the container clip or select Edit movie from its context menu, a subsidiary Movie Editor opens in a new window to let you work on the 'sub-movie'.
+Right-click the container and choose Open in Sub Editor to edit the components.
 Any modifications you make affect only the copy of the project inside the container clip, not the original.

 The length of the container clip on the timeline of the main project is not tied to the length of the sub-movie on its own timeline.
-Extending or shortening the sub-movie in the nested editor does not alter the length of the container clip in the parent movie.
-You need to manually trim the container clip if you want it to match the duration of the sub-movie
+Extending or shortening the sub-movie in the Sub Editor does not alter the length of the container clip in the parent movie.
+You need to manually trim the container clip if you want it to match the duration of the sub-movie.